skip to main content

 Prerequisites: ESE/Ge/Ch 171 or equivalent.

 A lecture and discussion course about active research in atmospheric chemistry.
 Potential topics include halogen chemistry of the stratosphere and troposphere; aerosol formation in remote environments; coupling of dynamics and photochemistry; development and use of modern remote-sensing and in situ instrumentation.
 Graded pass/fail.
+Not offered 2024-25.

 Instructors: Seinfeld, Wennberg